jobergum/dense-vector-ranking-performance/README.md

 This work is published under APACHE 2.0  https://www.apache.org/licenses/LICENSE-2.0

 ## Configuration and setup
-Using the published docker images for elasticsearch and vespa.ai we build two docker images building on the official images so that we can run the same benchmark setup on both engines using the same hardware.
+Using the published docker images for elasticsearch and vespa.ai we build two docker images building on the official images so that we can run the same benchmark setup with both engines using the same hardware.
-We randomly generate 60K 512 dimensional vectors using numpy which we index in both Elastic and Vespa using the respective HTTP based APIs.
-The task given is to compute the top-5 ranking documents using the dotProduct between the document and query vector.
+We randomly generate 60K 512-dimensional vectors using numpy which we index in both Elastic and Vespa using the respective HTTP based APIs.
+The task given is to compute the top-5 ranking documents using the dotProduct between the document and query vector as the ranking function.
 Vespa is configured to use 2 threads per search and Elastic configured with two shards.

 We use [vespa-fbench](https://docs.vespa.ai/documentation/performance/fbench.html) benchmarking client as it's already distributed with the vespa.ai image and is simple to use and supports HTTP POST with connection pooling.
 Both engines have similar HTTP based APIs (JSON feed formats and JSON response renders).